-Based on a third party market valuation and bids received in response to marketing Loy Yang for possible sale, NRG Energy recorded a write down of its investment of approximately \$53.6 million during the third quarter of 2002 and an additional \$57.8 million during the fourth quarter of 2002.
+Based on a third party market valuation and bids received in response to marketing Loy Yang for possible sale, NRG Energy recorded a write down of its investment of approximately \$53.6 during the third quarter of 2002 and an additional \$57.8 million during the fourth quarter of 2002.
 This write-down reflected management's belief that the decline in fair value of the investment was other than temporary.

-In September 2002, NRG Energy agreed to transfer its indirect 50% interest in SRW Cogeneration LP, or "SRW," to NRG Energy's partner in SRW, Conoco, Inc. in consideration for Conoco's agreement to terminate or assume all of NRG Energy's obligations in relation to SRW.
+In September 2002, NRG Energy agreed to transfer its indirect 50% interest in SRW Cogeneration LP (SRW) to its partner in SRW, Conoco, Inc. in consideration for Conoco's agreement to terminate or assume all of the obligations of NRG Energy in relation to SRW.
 NRG Energy recorded a charge of approximately \$49.4 million during the quarter ended September 30, 2002 to write down the carrying value of its investment due to the pending sale.
 The transaction closed on November 5, 2002.

-Restructuring and Impairment Charges and Legal Settlement Costs
+Restructuring and Impairment Charges

-Restructuring and impairment charges and legal settlement costs were \$721.1 million for the nine months ended September 30, 2003 compared to \$2.5 billion for the same period in 2002.
+Restructuring and impairment charges were \$721.1 million for the nine months ended September 30, 2003 compared to \$2.5 billion for the same period in 2002.
 Asset impairment charges were \$229.6 million for the nine months ended September 30, 2003 compared to \$2.5 billion for the nine months ended September 30, 2002.
-Reorganizational and restructuring costs were \$95.5 million for the nine months ended September 30, 2003 compared to \$37.7 million for the nine months ended September 30, 2002.
-NRG Energy recorded a charge of \$396.0 million in the third quarter ended September 30, 2003 in connection with resolution of FirstEnergy Arbitration Claim.
+Restructuring costs were \$491.5 million for the nine months ended September 30, 2003 compared to \$37.7 million for the nine months ended September 30, 2002.